laurilehmijoki/s3_website/README.md

 ### Only S3 buckets in the US Standard region work

 Jekyll-s3 supports only S3 buckets that are in the US Standard region.
-If your bucket is currently on some other region, you can set a non-existing bucket in `_jekyll_s3.yml` and then run `jekyll-s3`.
-Jekyll-s3 will then create the bucket in the US Standard region.
+If your bucket is currently on some other region, you can set a non-existing bucket in `_jekyll_s3.yml` and then run `configure-s3-website --config-file _jekyll_s3.yml`.
+This creates you a bucket in the US Standard region.

 ## Development